-#15 - Take in the city's architecture: Ranging from Roman ruins to contemporary buildings, Budapest offers plenty of eye candy for architecture fans.
-Most interesting of all are the buildings of Ödön Lechner, who pioneered Hungary's distinct art nouveau style, taking inspiration from Hungarian and Asian folk motifs.
-One of the best examples is the Postal Savings Bank from 1901.
+#15 - Take in the city's architecture: Budapest offers plenty of eye candy for architecture fans.
+The grand revival structures from the turn of the 20th century still dominate the cityscape, but also interesting are the buildings of Ödön Lechner, who pioneered Hungary's distinct style of art nouveau.
+Here, the most unique buildings of Budapest.

 #16 - Use BuBi, Budapest’s city bike system: With densely built streets and a flat surface, the Pest side lends itself to be discovered on two wheels.
 BuBi provides an excellent coverage of all downtown neighborhoods, featuring more than 1,800 bikes and 140 docking stations.
 You can pedal away for the whole day for the equivalent of less than €2 (within 30-minute intervals).
 Just keep your wits about you and be respectful of others sharing the road.

 #17 - Visit the food court inside the Hold Street Market: This historic downtown market hall has been transformed into a bustling food court where many local celebrity chefs operate fast-casual restaurants.
-My favorites include A Séf utcája and Buja Disznó(k).
+My favorites include A Séf utcája and Buja Disznó(k) on the upper deck.

-#18 - Amble through the Várkert Bazár: A refurbished set of historic buildings with a park line the foot of the Castle Hill, right by the Danube's bank in Buda.
+#18 - Amble through Várkert Bazár: These nicely refurbished historical buildings in Buda lie in between the Castle Hill and the Danube's bank.
 In the past, the area was home to everything from shops to artists' studios and open-air concerts.
-Today, you're here for the views, but the temporary exhibits inside the building are often worth dropping by.
-There's direct access to the Royal Palace, so you can combine this with #1 above.
+Today, you're here for the stunning views.
+Note that there's direct access to the Royal Palace, so you can combine this with #1 above.

-#20 - Discover the Palace Quarter: With pre-war palaces and quaint courtyards, the Palace Quarter was once the most desirable—the playground of the wealthy.
-Communism’s gray pallor is still notable, but the area is springing back to life thanks to charming restaurants and cafés.
+#20 - Discover the Palace Quarter: With pre-war mansions and quaint courtyards, the Palace Quarter was once the most desirable — the playground of the wealthy.
+Communism’s gray pallor is still notable, but the area is springing back to life currently thanks to charming restaurants and cafés.

-#21 - Grab a drink at a ruin bar: Budapest’s ruin bars started when a few creatively minded locals set up bare-bones drinking joints inside weathered pre-war buildings that barely escaped the bulldozers.
-These places serve cheap drinks and feature a hodgepodge of flea-market furniture.
+#21 - Grab a drink at a ruin bar: Budapest’s ruin bars started when some creatively minded locals opened unpretentious drinking joints inside neglected buildings that barely escaped the bulldozers.
+Cheap drinks and a hodgepodge of flea-market furniture became their defining featues.
 Although Szimpla Kert, the city’s first ruin bar, has become a major tourist attraction, it's still worth a visit for the experience.

-#22 - Travel back in time at a coffeehouse: As Vienna, Budapest also enjoyed a thriving coffeehouse culture in the late 19th century.
-The city's fast-growing population, especially artists and journalists, spent endless hours working and socializing under the high ceilings.
+#22 - Travel back in time at a coffeehouse: Similar to Vienna, Budapest also enjoyed a thriving coffeehouse culture in the late 19th century.
+The city's fast-growing population, especially artists and journalists, spent endless hours working and socializing under the sky-high ceilings.
 The few coffeehouses that remain today are popular tourist attractions, but if you enjoy a journey back in time, drop by for coffee and a cake.

-#24 - Visit Újlipótváros, Budapest’s West Village: Újlipótváros is a little city within the city that flies under the radar of most tourists.
-With a 1930s and '40s modernist housing stock, this chic middle-class neighborhood looks different than the rest of Budapest.
-Pozsonyi Road is the main artery of the area, lined with bookstores and trendy cafés.
+#24 - Visit Újlipótváros, Budapest’s West Village: With a unique architecture and well-heeled residents, Újlipótváros is a little city within the city that flies under the radar of most tourists.
+Striking modernist buildings from the 1930s and '40s line Pozsonyi Road, the main artery of the neighborhood.
+There are also specialty cafés and bookstores.

-#26 - Go to an art gallery: After more than four decades of communist-era censorship (until 1989), today Budapest's art world is coming back to life.
+#26 - Go to an art gallery: After more than four decades of communist-era censorship, Budapest's art world is slowly coming back to life.
 At the city's top contemporary art galleries you can sample anything from conceptual art from the 1960s to works of the younger generations.
-Make no mistake, these are serious artworks commanding high prices, but you can visit the exhibits, which are free and open to the public.
+These are serious artworks commanding high prices, but you can visit the exhibits, which are free and open to the public.

 #27 - Visit the Lehel Market: Inside a quirky postmodern building lies one of Budapest's liveliest markets.
-You'll find here everything from smoked, cured, and spiced sausages to fresh and pickled vegetables, and homemade jams.
+You'll find here everything from Hungarian cold cuts to fresh and pickled vegetables and homemade jams.
 There's also low-priced drinking joints where you can accompany local regulars for a beer and a shot of Unicum.
 Compared with the Great Market Hall, Lehel feels more local.
 For the best experience, visit on a Saturday morning.

-#28 - Explore the Fiumei Road Cemetery: This vast 56 hectare (140 acre) park not far from the city center hides a landscaped garden cemetery ("the Père Lachaise of Budapest”).
-Enjoy a stroll through the towering limestone mausoleums and impressively designed tombstones while getting to know Hungary’s prominent statesmen and artists, including Lajos Kossuth and Tivadar Csontváry.
+#28 - Explore the Fiumei Road Cemetery: This vast 56 hectare (140 acre) park not far from the city center hides a beautiful garden cemetery.
+Stroll through the towering limestone mausoleums and impressively designed tombstones while getting to know Hungary’s prominent statesmen and artists, including Lajos Kossuth and Tivadar Csontváry.
 In the back, but accessed from outside, is the Salgótarjáni Street Jewish Cemetery, with elaborate tombstones of the Jewish upper class.

-#29 - Stroll down the Danube promenade in Ferencváros: Unfortunately, cars in Budapest have more access to precious Danube River views than people.
-One of the few exceptions is the green promenade running from the Great Market Hall to the Ludwig Museum of Contemporary Art.
-Along the way, grab a drink at the whale-shaped contemporary building where bars offer panoramic vistas.
+#29 - Stroll down the Danube promenade in Ferencváros: Unfortunately, cars in Budapest have better access to precious Danube River views than people.
+An exception is the green promenade running from the Great Market Hall to the striking modern building of the Müpa cultural center (the trip takes about 25 minutes).
+Along the way, you can grab a drink at the whale-shaped contemporary structure where bars offer panoramic vistas.